 About 12 hours before making crepes, mix sprouted flour and buttermilk together; cover loosely and let sit at room temperature.

 When ready to cook add salt and eggs; whisk together.
 Add up to ¼ cup water if needed, to thin batter.

 Melt a small amount of butter in a heavy 8-inch skillet.
 Heat on medium-high heat.
 When the skillet is hot, pour in ¼ cup batter and tilt skillet to spread evenly over surface.

 Cook until lightly browned on bottom and set on top.
 The top of the crepe will be dry to the touch, but not brown.
 Turn out onto parchment paper.

 Continue making crepes, adding more butter to the pan as needed, until all batter is used.

 Place several tablespoons of the cottage cheese mixture in the center of each crepe.
-Fold up the bottom side over the cottage cheese, then fold in the left and right sides, and roll up to fully encase filling.
+Fold up the bottom side over the cottage cheese, then fold in the left side.
+Roll up to fully encase filling.